-Today we are going to Muse about what you say and how you say it.
+Today we are going to Muse about emotional support animals.
 If this is your first visit, welcome to Musings.
 If you have been here before, welcome back.
 Over time we are going to talk about many things: the past, the present, perhaps the future, travel, art, society and more.
 Wherever my musing takes me.
 I hope you will come along with me.
-Click to check out my artwork

 Colored text is a link.
 Clicking on the text will provide additional information about the subject.